MSCantrell/RedRumRunner/prompt_plan.md

    - Special flagship with unique properties
    - Victory conditions for defeating/capturing it

 This system should provide the primary progression and end-game challenge, integrating with our existing combat and time systems.
+Use Python's object-oriented features to create different types of authority responses.
 ```

-### Phase 8: UI Refinement and Content
+## Phase 8: UI Refinement and Content

-#### Prompt 21: Strategic Map UI Improvements
+### Prompt 21: Strategic Map UI Improvements

 ```
-Enhance the strategic map UI for better player experience:
+Enhance the strategic map UI for better player experience using tcod:
 1. Implement information overlays showing:
    - Economic conditions
    - Authority presence
    - Wind patterns
    - Known resources
 2. Create a navigation system:
-   - Route planning
+   - Route planning with visual feedback
    - Travel time estimation
    - Danger indicators
 3. Add filters for different map views
 4. Implement zoom levels for different detail

 Integrate with our existing world representation to provide these additional visualization options.
 The UI should help players make strategic decisions about movement and trading.
+Use tcod's console layering capabilities for overlays.
 ```

-#### Prompt 22: Captain's Log and Quest System
+### Prompt 22: Captain's Log and Quest System

 ```
 For our RedRumRunner game, implement the captain's log and quest system:
-1. Create a journal interface that tracks:
+1. Create a journal interface using tcod that tracks:
    - Completed activities
    - Current objectives
    - Rumors and information